DeepMind compares the way children and AI explore

 - Whether children are less susceptible to corresponding too closely to a particular set of data (i.e., overfitting) compared with AI agents.

-The researchers say that in the “no-goal condition” — the first maze — the children’s strategies closely resembled that of a depth-first search AI agent, which pursues an unexplored path until it reaches a dead-end and then turns around to explore the last path it saw.
-The children made choices consistent with DFS (depth-first search) 89.61% of the time compared to the goal condition (the second maze), in which children made choices consistent with DFS 96.04% of the time.
-Moreover, children who explored less than their peers took the longest to reach the goal (95 steps on average), while children who explored more found the gummy in the least amount of time (66 steps).
+The researchers say that in the “no-goal condition” — the first maze — the children’s strategies closely resembled that of a depth-first search (DFS) AI agent, which pursues an unexplored path until it reaches a dead-end and then turns around to explore the last path it saw.
+The children made choices consistent with DFS 89.61% of the time compared to the goal condition (the second maze), in which they made choices consistent with DFS 96.04% of the time.
+Moreover, children who explored less than their peers took the longest to reach the goal (95 steps on average), while those who explored more found the gummy in the least amount of time (66 steps).

 The team notes that these behaviors are in contrast with the techniques used to train AI agents, which often depend on having the agent stumble upon an interesting area by chance and then encouraging it to revisit that area until it is no longer “interesting.”
 Unlike humans, which are prospective explorers, AI agents are retrospective.